MrMarlonM/project-turmeric/README.md

 [curry-one-bowl](https://pixabay.com/de/photos/curry-lebensmittel-gericht-mahlzeit-7249247/)

 ### Content
+For the facts and medical statements, the following sources were used and directly cited:

 #### Interesting facts
 [Herbal Medicine: Biomolecular and Clinical Aspects.
 2nd edition.
 Sahdeo Prasad and Bharat B. Aggarwal.](https://www.ncbi.nlm.nih.gov/books/NBK92752/#:~:text=The%20use%20of%20turmeric%20dates,Jamaica%20in%20the%20eighteenth%20century)
 [Wikipedia](https://en.wikipedia.org/wiki/Turmeric)